Frequently Asked Questions

 What will the mine site look like at the end of mining?

-As part of the approvals process the project is required to consult with the community and will require input from technical studies.
+Stage 2: As part of the stage 2 approvals process the project is required to consult with the community and will require input from technical studies.
 This will inform what the site will look like at the end of the project.

 What will be the traffic impacts?